 American Journal of Tropical Medicine and Hygiene, Vol. 14-0741, 2015

 PLoS ONE 10(3): e0115993. doi:10.1371/journal.pone.0115993

 Emergent Mechanics of Biological Structures

 Sophie Dumont and Manu Prakash

-Vapor mediated sensing and motility in binary droplets
+Vapor mediated sensing and motility in two-component droplets

 Nate Cira, Adrien Benusiglio and Manu Prakash

 PLoS ONE 9(6):e98781. doi:10.1371/journal.pone.0098781,June 2014